smart-edge-open/specs/architecture.md

 The architecture of the OpenNESS Edge compute reference stack is described in greater detail in following subsections of this document.

-OpenNESS reference edge stack combines the NFV infrastructure optimizations for Virtual machine and Container cloud on COTS Architecture (CPU,Memory,IO and Acceleration) from various opensource projects with right amount of Edge compute specific APIs and network abstraction on to provide a unique and one window development solution for edge compute.
+OpenNESS reference edge stack combines the NFV infrastructure optimizations for Virtual machine and Container cloud on COTS Architecture (CPU,Memory,IO and Acceleration) from various opensource projects with essential amount of Edge compute specific APIs and network abstraction on to provide a unique and one-stop-shop development solution for edge compute.

 ### OpenNESS Controller Community Edition
-OpenNESS Controller Community edition consists of set of microservices that implement the following functionality to enable edge compute node and application management.
+OpenNESS Controller Community edition consists of set of microservices that implement the following functionality to enable management of the edge compute node and applications it hosts.
 Community edition implements the right set of functions needed for a reference Edge compute controller.
 - Web UI front end: HTML5 based web frontend for managing edge compute.
 - User account management: Create administrator user for the edge compute management.
 - Edge compute application image repository: Provide edge compute application image (VM/Container image) upload capability to the controller.